Industrial Designer Job Description

 Skills Needed for an Industrial Design Job

-- Creativity – You'll need to be able to look at existing products and see how they could work or look better—see beyond the current reality to what's possible.
-You'll also weigh in on the functionality of new products that are in development.
-Anticipating consumers' needs and how they will attempt to use the product is a big part of an industrial designer job.
+Creativity: You'll need to look at existing products and determine how they could work or look better—see beyond the current reality to what's possible.
+You'll also weigh in on the functionality of new products in development.
+Anticipating consumers' needs and how they will attempt to use the product is a big part of being an industrial designer.

-- Technical Skill – Professionals in industrial design jobs also work with an array of design technology to complete their projects.
-CAD training and experience will come in handy as you use software to develop your designs in two and three dimensions.
+- Technical Skill: Industrial designers work with an array of design technology to complete their projects.
+CAD training and experience is essential, because you use software to develop designs in two and three dimensions.

-- Teamwork – In an industrial design job, you'll find that whether you are working and communicating with your customer or with other members of the design team, you'll need to be able to collaborate with others to succeed in and industrial design job.
+- Teamwork: As in any job, whether you are working and communicating with your customer or with other members of the design team, effectively collaborating with others is necessary to succeed in an industrial design career.